LamineLSU/ART_Evoltution_MForensic/README.md

-# Code and Data for the Project on Android Runtime Evolution and Its Impact on Memory Forensics
+# Code and Data for the Paper Entitled: "Exploring Runtime Evolution in Android: A Cross-Version Analysis and Its Implications for Memory Forensics"